🧬

 Official measurements, coat, and temperament

-• Color: Black and tan, liver and tan, or red.
+• Coat: The coat is short, dense, and weather-resistant, typically found in black and tan, liver and tan, or red.

 Breed Trivia